niil87/Nik_OrbSlam/README.md

 ## to view the contents of the bag after completion of data collection, use "rqt_bag"
 ```

-Once you are done with above steps, please hit enter on the terminal window that you used for running kalibrProc.sh
+Once you are done with above steps, please hit enter on the terminal window that you used for running kalibrProc.sh to continue with calibration data extraction.

-After collecting all the necessary files and performing calibration, a new set of yaml files will be generated and dispayed in terminal window display.
+After collecting all the necessary files and performing calibration, a new set of YAML files will be generated and dispayed in the terminal window display.